WuerthPhoenix/tornado/README.md

 * SNMP
 * Operating system and authorization events

-Because all collectors and rules are defined as JSON, the matching engine can be simplified and standardized.
-Matched events can potentially trigger multiple rules, whose actions can include:
+Because all collectors and rules are defined with a standard format in JSON, the matching engine can be simplified.
+Matched events can potentially trigger multiple rules, whose actions can
+include:
 * Forwarding the events to a monitoring system
 * Logging events locally (e.g., as processed, discarded or matched)
 * Archiving events using an application such as Elastic Stack